Both photography and design projects depend on the client’s subjective appreciation of aesthetics.

 3.1 / Complexity and the unknown

 Everything goes online.
 Values, history and vision.
 Ideas, services and products.
-Relationships with customers, investors, employees and press.
-Even a one-person business hardly ever sums up to a simple page.
+Relationships with customers, investors, employees, suppliers and the press.
+Even a one-person business hardly sums up to a simple page.
+Even when being called an SPA (Single Page Application).

-All these parameters and questions create time and money consuming complexity and the unknown.
+All these parameters and questions add up to complexity and the unknown, consuming money, effort and time.

 3.2 / Two ways to deal with complexity and the unknown: predictive vs adaptive